 I believe social health is the next mental health.
-And I founded Seen to build tools that help people invest in their connections by building their relational fitness.
+And I founded Seen to build tools that help people build healthier connections by developing their relational fitness.

 We have personal training for the body.
-We have therapy for the mind and emotions.
-But there is no equivalent support for the thing that researchers, doctors, philosophers and our own heart tells us matters most: our relationships.
+We have therapy for the mind.
+But there is no equivalent support for the thing that researchers, doctors, philosophers and our own inner voice tells us matters most: our relationships.

 At Seen, we’re on a mission to bridge this “connection gap.”